blackfennec-org/blackfennec/docs/source/software_documentation/domain/document_system/resource_type.rst

 """""""""""""""""""

 The File Resource Type is a concrete implementation of the Abstract Resource Type.
 It is responsible for handling all file requests.
 This allows Black Fennec to load data from local files.

+.. _definition_bftype_resource_type:

+BfType Resource Type
+"""""""""""""""""""""

+The BfType Resource Type is a concrete implementation of the Abstract Resource Type.
+It is responsible for handling the `bftype://` protocol.
+This allows Black Fennec to reference :ref:`types<definition_type>` which are currently loaded in the :ref:`definition_type_registry`.